SNAP Benefits in South Carolina: How to Apply and Qualify

 Eligibility Criteria for SNAP in South Carolina

-To determine your South Carolina SNAP benefits eligibility, your household must meet several requirements across different categories.
+To determine your SNAP benefits eligibility for South Carolina, your household must meet several requirements.

-Income Limits: Your household must meet specific income tests, though households with an elderly or disabled member only need to meet the net-income test.
+• Income Limits: Your household must meet gross and net monthly income limits, though households with an elderly or disabled member only need to meet the net income test.

-Residency Requirements: You must live in the South Carolina county where you submit your application.
+• Residency Requirements: You must live in South Carolina and apply for benefits in the county where you reside.

-Citizenship Status: Every person applying for benefits must be a U.S. citizen or a qualified non-citizen.
+• Citizenship Status: Each household member applying for benefits must be a U.S. citizen or a qualified non-citizen with an eligible immigration status.

-Work Requirements: Most adults must register for work, and able-bodied adults without dependents face time limits unless they meet work or training activity rules.
+• Work Requirements: Most adults must register for work and accept suitable employment, with specific rules for able-bodied adults without dependents unless they meet certain criteria.

 Download Benny app to save on groceries